 When I started my career, the culinary industry was not an inviting environment for women.
 I had this idea of creating change, sparked by my own experiences in the kitchen and my vision of what a kitchen could become.
 I decided then that if I was ever in a position of authority, I would make it a position of change – and I am so grateful that I have had the opportunity and support to make that happen.
 As the first female Executive Chef at the Calgary Petroleum Club, and with the support of management, I was able to create a safe space for women in the kitchen.

-It’s no doubt that senior living is a different dimension of cooking than I’ve previously experienced, but there is something incredibly special about it, too.
-I went to Toronto with Grace Su, the Executive Director at Trico LivingWell, to source out dinnerware such as double-handled mugs, and bowls with higher lips, that are not only beautiful, but also reduce spills and are easier to grasp.
+There’s no doubt that senior living is a different dimension of cooking than I’ve previously experienced, but there is something incredibly special about it, too.
+I went to Toronto with Grace Su, the Executive Director at Trico LivingWell, to source out dinnerware such as double-handled mugs, and bowls with higher lips, that are not only beautiful but also reduce spills and are easier to grasp.
 We want to ensure that in our plating, the artistry and the fine dining experience are still there, especially in dementia care.

 Kate Rosling is the Wellness Program Lead for Trico LivingWell.
 With a degree in therapeutic recreation and gerontology, she has been working in the older adult industry for the past four years.
 Her passion for recreational therapy started young – she can’t remember a time when she wasn’t volunteering or working in the field.
-Here, she outlines her vision for the future of wellness at Trico LivingWell, and the importance of wellness and activity in the lives of older adults.
+Here, she outlines her vision for the future of wellness at Trico LivingWell and the importance of wellness and activity in the lives of older adults.

 A Vision for Wellness